 Related Read: Guide to Setting Up a Limited Company by Guarantee

 It must also be noted that ACRA – the Accounting & Corporate Regulatory Authority of Singapore, mandates that all Singapore companies must be registered under the country’s Companies Act and abide by its rules and regulations.
 And to register or incorporate a private limited company in Singapore, the key requirements are:

-Singapore Company Setup Requirements
+Company Setup Requirements in Singapore

 Meanwhile, to incorporate, you will be required to submit a copy of your passport, proof of residential address, and bank reference letter for every non-resident shareholder and director; whereas for each resident shareholder/director, the documents needed are a copy of Singapore ID, and copy of passport for foreign individuals.